AUTOMCAS/CV/README.md

 - Full stack: Developing projects with front and back ends using a range of appropriate technologies.
 Example MERN stack: [GrumbleBook - A Facebook clone](https://github.com/AUTOMCAS/grumbleBook)
 - Databases: Using PostgreSQL and MongoDB to manage databases using create, read, update and delete operations.
 - APIs: Using APIs like REST APIs to transfer data using functions like GET, POST and PATCH.
 The [Votewatch](https://github.com/tomallens/votewatch) project uses the external House of Commons API to obtain information on MPs
-- Wellbeing, productivity and empathy: Practiced appropriate break taking and time management, alone and when part of a group or pair.
+- Wellbeing, productivity and empathy: Practised appropriate break taking and time management, alone and when part of a group or pair.
 Through my patience and integrity I endeavoured to create a feeling of safety in a learning environment where feedback can be freely given and received.
 - Agile workflow: Following Agile project development processes to build projects as part of a team.
 Utilising planning sessions, ticketing, standups, sprints, retros and iterative development.
 - Collaboration: Pairing daily over challenging material with people with a range of personalities and ways of working.
 Working closely with a team to develop projects with multiple features, technologies and short deadlines.